-This Sunday is Mother’s Day.
+Sunday is Mother’s Day.
 Countless numbers of moms all over the world don’t want the day to come.
-I posted this earlier this week, but decided to post it again because moms whose children are troubled: incarcerated, struggle with an addiction, gender issues, or mental illness, or are estranged from them are beyod broken.
+Moms whose children are troubled: incarcerated, struggle with an addiction, gender issues, mental illness, or are estranged from them, are beyond broken.

-The holiday is way too painful.
+This holiday is way too painful.
 Too hard.
 Too sad.
 Too depressing.
 Is that you?
 Does Mother’s Day only remind you of what you’ve lost?
 Does it throw in your face the shattered dreams and crushed hopes you try to not think about?
-The day has the power to make a hurting mom’s heart break wide open and bleed.
+This day has the power to make a hurting mom’s heart break wide open and bleed.

 Let me speak directly to you, dear mom who dreads Mother’s Day.
 Your heart bleeds because your child’s situation is unresolved; your relationship is nonexitent; you don’t know if they will survive.
 You have no guarantee when or how their story will end.
-You feel like your suffering has lasted too long.
+Your suffering has lasted too long.
 Enough already.
-And now you have to face another holiday with a heavy heart.
+And now you have to face another holiday with a hole in your heart.

 I hope knowing someone understands helps a little.

-But when your pain is deep please consider these 4 ways to prepare your heart for another hard Mother’s Day.
+But when the pain is deep please consider these 4 ways to prepare your heart for another hard Mother’s Day.

 4 Ways to Prepare for Mother’s Day